LiamKeene/SlideThis/README.md

 > A jQuery plugin for displaying images as a slideshow.

 ## About
-The design aim is to be as small as possible providing the most basic functionality.
+The design aim is to be as small as possible, currently 1045 bytes when minimised and provide the most basic functionality.

 ## Usage
 To use this plugin jQuery needs to be included, either via an online resource